zchickenwang/book-notes/tech/zero-to-one.md

   A few pages ranting about the education system (nothing new here).
 His point is that schools funnel students' mindsets into competing for artificially-competitive accolades.
 For him it was a Supreme Court clerkship, and he credits his success in entrepreneurship to not getting that clerkship.
 "All Rhodes Scholars had a great future in their past" (37).
 Ouch.

 * In Business
-  Business, unlike schools, is strikingly proud of its cutthroat-competitive nature.
+  Business, unlike schools, is remarkably proud of its cutthroat-competitive nature.
 Clausewitz and Sun Tzu are must-reads for the modern MBA.
 War lingo like *headhunters*, *sales force*, *captive markets*, and *making a killing* pervade the language.
 "But really it's competition, not business, that is like war: allegedly necessary, supposedly valiant, but ultimately destructive" (37).

 * On the Origins of Competition, featuring Marx and Shakespeare
   For Marx, competition arises out of difference.
 Class difference produces class conflict.